WA6YDQ/dbasic/Readme.txt

 To install, type sudo make install
 The binary 'dbasic' will be installed in /usr/local/bin

+Note: I found some distributions with c libraries that are not compatible with the libc released in major linux distros.
+These libraries seems to be built for specialized processors or specific applications.
+If you can't build this program, or if you get random crashes or errors, see if your library comforms to the current version of libc.

 Statements in this version of BASIC:
  REM, PRINT, LET, GOTO, GOSUB, RETURN, END,
  IF/THEN, FOR/NEXT/STEP, INPUT, READ, DATA,